 When the Registration & Elections Division conducts an election for a jurisdiction such as the District, those elections are almost always consolidated with other elections occurring on the same date.
 The costs for such elections are allocated proportionally among participating jurisdictions based on two key factors: the number of registered voters within each jurisdiction and the number of entities participating in the given election.
-Typically, General District Elections in odd-numbered years have higher proportional costs than Statewide General Elections because the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
-Statewide General Elections in even-numbered years for cities, constitute a substantial portion of the total cost for each Statewide General Election.
+Typically, General District Elections in odd-numbered years have higher proportional costs than Statewide General Elections in even-numbered years for cities, school districts, special districts and other jurisdictions because the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
+Statewide General Elections in even-numbered years include federal, state, and county contests, the costs of which are borne solely by the County, and these elections constitute a substantial portion of the total cost for each Statewide General Election.
 Thus, when jurisdictions participate in Statewide General Elections, they bear a lower portion of the total election costs because a large portion is paid by the County and other countywide jurisdictions.

-Given that the District has not recently conducted an election in recent years, we will use two jurisdictions from recent elections of similar size for comparison.
-The closest jurisdictions by number of registered voters are the Midpeninsula Regional Open Space District and the Menlo Park Fire Protection District.
-In 2013, the Menlo Park Fire Protection District paid \$83,387 for election services to 39,887 registered voters, at the rate of \$2.09 per registered voter.
-In the 2014 Statewide General Election, the Midpeninsula Regional Open Space District cost for election services to 47,190 registered voters was \$70,465 at the rate of \$1.49 per registered voter.
-Comparing this cost with the 2013 General District Election cost, we estimate that if the District switched to even-numbered year elections, it would experience cost savings of approximately 29% for an election conducted with polling places.
+The voters in this District last voted at the polls in 2007.
+Given that the District has not recently conducted an election in an even-numbered year, we will use two jurisdictions of similar size for comparison.
+The closest jurisdictions by number of registered voters are the Town of Atherton and the Montara Water and Sanitary District.
+In 2013, the Montara Water and Sanitary District paid \$7,795 for election services to 3,759 registered voters, at the rate of \$2.07 per registered voter.
+In the 2014 Statewide General Election, the Town of Atherton's cost for election services to 4,910 registered voters was \$6,491 at the rate of \$1.32 per registered voter.
+Comparing this cost with the 2013 Consolidated Municipal, School & Special District Election cost, we estimate that if the District switched to even-numbered year elections, it would experience cost savings of approximately 36% for an election conducted with polling places.